ece595uwseattle/ece595uwseattle.github.io/schedule.md

 ---
 layout: page
-title: Schedule
+title: Syllabus
 order: 100
 group: navigation
 description: ""
 ---
 {% include JB/setup %}

-The schedule is tentative and can subject to change.
+The syllabus is tentative and can subject to change.

 - Introduction [1 lecture]